DirkStober/tum_webpage/srcs/homepage.md

-## Student Thesis
+## Student Thesis (GR/BA/MA)
-If you are interested in one of the following topics, feel free to contact me about a thesis opportunity (GR/BA/MA):
+If you are interested in one of the following topics, feel free to contact me about a thesis opportunity.
+Most of the topics require **previous experience** in FPGA development.

 ### Open-Source FPGA/EDA tools